kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - Finally, the share identifiers and consumed capacities from all internal results are propagated to the DeviceRequestAllocationResult.

+### Handles Device Updates for `allowMultipleAllocations` and `sharingPolicy`

+- If a device is updated from **dedicated** (`allowMultipleAllocations: false`) to **multi-allocatable** (`allowMultipleAllocations: true`), it must continue to behave as a dedicated device and not allow sharing **until all existing resource claims for that device are released**.
+- If a device is updated from multi-allocatable to dedicated, it should no longer be available for new allocations.
+However, already allocated devices should not be deallocated.
+- If the **sharing policy** is later set, update, or unset, the change will apply only to **future allocations**.
+No rollback or changes will be applied to shared devices that have already been allocated.

 ### Examples

 #### DeviceClass's selector